Blown Glass Art ‘Green Paradiso’ Tall Stoneform by Peter Layton

-The blown glass art turquoise ‘Paradiso’ small tall stoneform is a little gem of vibrancy from the Turquoise Paradiso series by Peter Layton.
-A combination of transparent and opaque glass and hot and cold, the glacial backdrop of the stoneform is almost glacial.
-The lively colours of scarlet, orange and peach, carefully mixed with the addition of translucent blue make this stoneform an extra special addition to the range.
+The blown glass art ‘Paradiso’ large tall stoneform is a little gem of vibrancy from the Green Paradiso series by Peter Layton.
+The lively colours of scarlet, orange and peach, carefully mixed with the addition of translucent green make this large stoneform an extra special addition to the range.

 Blown Glass Art ‘Paradiso’ Artist

 It is hard to know where to start when you are beginning the biography of an internationally-renowned, living legend.
 When Boha Glass set up virtual shop in 2010, Peter Layton was one of those names that rang in your ear with a hallowed tone.
 Since first seeing his undulating, reef-coloured glass artistry we have been smitten, like love-struck teenagers.